Improving the Internet's Transport Layer

 Michael Welzl, Florian Niederbacher, Stein Gjessing: "Beneficial Transparent Deployment of SCTP: the Missing Pieces", IEEE GlobeCom 2011, 5-9 December 2011, Houston, Texas.

-- It has also shown that, using default parameters, the Linux SCTP implementation will usually perform much worse than TCP.
+- Florian's master thesis has also shown that, using default parameters, the Linux SCTP implementation usually performs much worse than TCP.
 We have begun to fix this in a project called "A Better Linux SCTP", funded by the NL.Net foundation.
 The first outcome of this project is code for SCTP auto-buffer tuning, and the second is a (not yet 100% working) implementation of pluggable congestion control for SCTP.
 Also note that the Linux SCTP implementation has generally

 improved (bugfixed, ..) since